Directed Capacity-Preserving Subgraphs: Hardness and Exact Polynomial Algorithms: Introduction

-\begin{observation} \prob{MGCPS} is NP-hard, both on directed and undirected graphs, already with unit edge capacities. \end{observation} \begin{proof} Identifying a Hamiltonian cycle in a directed strongly-connected (or undirected 2-edge-connected) graph~$G$ is~NP-hard~\cite{DBLP:conf/coco/Karp72}.
-Consider an optimal~\prob{MGCPS} solution for~$G$ with unit edge capacities and $\stretcha = \nicefrac{1}{\gcap{G}}$ ($\nicefrac{2}{\gcap{G}}$): every vertex pair is precisely required to have a capacity of at least $\ceil{\stretcha \cdot \gcap{G}} = 1$ ($\ceil{\stretcha \cdot \gcap{G}} = 2$).
-Hence, an $\stretcha$-\prob{MGCPS} of $G$ must also be strongly-connected (2-edge-connected, respectively) and is a Hamiltonian cycle if and only if one exists in $G$. \end{proof}
+The undirected case is similar: Identifying an undirected Hamiltonian cycle in a given undirected 2-edge-connected graph~$G$ is~NP-hard as well~\cite{DBLP:conf/coco/Karp72}.
+Thus, we can construct an~\prob{MGCPS} instance~$(G, \ecap, \stretcha)$ with unit edge capacities and $\stretcha = \nicefrac{2}{\gcap{G}}$: in an optimal solution, every vertex pair is precisely required to have a capacity of at least $\ceil{\stretcha \cdot \gcap{G}} = 2$.
+Hence, an optimal solution must be spanning and 2-edge-connected, and the smallest such subgraph is a Hamiltonian cycle if and only if one exists in $G$.